Skip to content

 alwaysThinkingEnabledAlways enable thinking modetrue

-showTokensCounterWhether to show tokens counter in the interfacefalse
+showTokensCounterWhether to show the tokens counter in the interfacefalse

 envRouteModeEnvironment routing mode configuration"production"